accellera-official/systemc/docs/DEVELOPMENT.md

 *TODO*: Outline maintenance of an in-house forking model, seamlessly
         integrated with the LWG's flow.

-Vendor's may be interested in maintaining their own, in-house flow to align the internal development of a derived SystemC implementation, while being able to pick fixes from the ASI tree (and hopefully) contributing fixes and features back to the proof-of-concept implementation.
+Vendors may be interested in maintaining their own, in-house flow to align the internal development of a derived SystemC implementation, while being able to pick fixes from the Accellera Working Group's tree (and hopefully) contributing fixes and features back to the proof-of-concept implementation.

 For this purpose members may employ the already mentioned ["successful branching model"] [4] by Vincent Driessen.
-The vendor can branch its own development branch, e.g., `develop-<vendor>` from the already tracked ASI's development branch `master` in his clone of the ASI repository.
-The vendor is then able to integrate commits on the ASI development branch by merging it into his his vendor development branch.
+The vendor can branch its own development branch, e.g., `develop-<vendor>` from the already tracked working group development branch `master` in his clone of the WG repository.
+The vendor is then able to integrate commits on the WG development branch by merging it into his his vendor development branch.

-Bug fixes to be contributed back to ASI consist usually of one or several isolated commits.
-They need to be cherry picked from the vendor's development branch into a new branch created from the ASI development branch:
+Bug fixes to be contributed back to the WG consist usually of one or several isolated commits.
+They need to be cherry-picked from the vendor's development branch into a new branch created from the WG development branch:

       git checkout -b <vendor>-fix-<bug> origin/master